AndersDJohnson/magnificent.js/README.md

 $ bower install --save jquery-magnificent
 ```

-For the basic setup include in your page the following depencies:
+For the basic setup include in your page the following dependencies:

 CSS
 ```html